cupofpython/catbot/Demo.md

 ### Topics: Build, Build Cloud, and Scout 🐳
 - Let's try to build this locally: `docker build -t samanthamorris684/catbot:nobc . --platform="linux/amd64"`
 - *Note: This will only leverage local caching!*
-- We can also use build cloud remote bulder: `docker buildx build --builder cloud-demonstrationorg-default -t samanthamorris684/catbot:bc . --platform ="linux/amd64"`
+- We can also use build cloud remote bulder: `docker buildx build --builder cloud-demonstrationorg-default -t samanthamorris684/catbot:bc . --platform="linux/amd64"`
 - Subsequent builds of this image will use the shared build cache on different machines, making builds faster!
 [Take a look.](https://app.docker.com/build/accounts/demonstrationorg/builds)
 - *Note: We will also make use of build cloud in the CI pipeline.*
 - Navigate to Docker Desktop and search for image build